zhaolewen/py-sec-xbrl/README.md

 The repository is originally forked from https://github.com/tooksoi/ScraXBRL, but I soon find out that we have very different approaches and objectives, so soon afterwards the code in the 2 repositories are completely different and nothing is taken from ScraXBRL.

+# features
+- Parsing of the main XBRL XML file to extract data
+- Identify the main XBRL file within its XBRL package

 # How to install
 Current verion: `v0.1`